Erika Kaljusaar

-Erika Kaljusaar (born 26 March 1956) is an Estonian stage, film, and television actress, theatre producer, and stage manager whose career began on stage in 1979.
+Erika Kaljusaar (born 23 March 1956) is an Estonian stage, film, and television actress, theatre producer, and stage manager whose career began on stage in 1979.
 She is a founder of the Open Stage Association of Freelance Actors, and a founding member and leader of the Loomine traditional theatre since 2004.
 Kaljusaar has also worked as a project manager for the Padise Abbey museum since 2007, and since 2013, as a contributor to the newspaper Padise Teataja.

 Early life and education

-Erika Kaljusaar was born in Tallinn.
+Kaljusaar was born in Tallinn.
 Her parents were laborers.
 During her youth, she lived in Keila and graduated from Keila I secondary school in 1974.
 Afterward, she studied drama at the Vanemuine training studio in Tartu.

 Career

 Theatre

 In 1979, Kaljusaar began a five-year engagement as an actress at the Rakvere Theatre in Rakvere.
 In 1986, she joined the Vanemuine theatre in Tartu, leaving in 1988.
 Notable stage roles been in works by such playwrights and authors as: Jüri Tuulik, Albert Uustulnd, Kalju Saaber, Mait Metsanurk, Jaan Kross, Stanislav Stratiev, Carlo Goldoni, A. H. Tammsaare, Georges Feydeau, Jaan Kruusvall, Oldřich Daněk, and Henrik Ibsen.
 In 1997, she was a founder of the Open Stage Association of Freelance Actors.
 Between 1999 and 2004, she worked as a stage manager at the Old Town Studio theatre in Tallinn.
 She is a founding member and leader of the Tallinn-based Loomine traditional theatre since 2004.